 Following on from a consultation in summer 2014 aimed at identifying vulnerable capabilities and skills within the UK bioscience and biomedical research base, BBSRC surveyed more than 800 technicians and laboratory assistants about their roles, careers and professional recognition.
 The results revealed opportunities for change in the current ill-defined status of technical staff.

 The largest event held specifically for UK and Ireland higher education technical staff.
-This year is was held at the University of Warwick on 31 May 2017 in partnership with the Science Council.
+This year it is being held at the University of Birmingham on the 25th June 2019.
+Registration is currently open and attendance is free.

 Without technicians, The University of Nottingham would not be able to function.
 Work by the University’s Technical Focus Group, which aims to raise the profile of its 700 technicians, has been recognised with an S-Lab Award for ‘Making a Difference’.
 Take a look at what their technicians do.

 TMU is an informal voluntary association of technical managers and supervisors working within engineering, technology & science to support a wide range of disciplines in universities throughout the United Kingdom.